 1. Volunteering Drop-In Sessions

 Volunteering Drop-In Sessions are held 4 days a week somewhere in Cardiff – in Neighbourhood Hubs, Libraries and Community Centres.
 The Central Library Hub service is run by Volunteer Champions and take place on Tuesday & Thursday afternoons and on Friday mornings.
-Our Volunteer Advisors also run midweek outreach drop-in sessions – the times and locations change every week so we can make the service accessible to people with different availabilities, and we aim to move around all areas of the City.
+Our Volunteer Advisors also run midweek outreach drop-in sessions on Wednesdays in Neighbourhood Hubs – the times and locations change every week so we can make the service accessible to people with different availabilities.
 Details are published on the website at the start of each month.

 http://www.vcscymru.org.uk/?page_id=2296 **Please note we no longer operate a Drop-In service at Brunel House